EddieDover/praeda/README.md

 # Praeda

-This library provides a flexible system for randomly generating items with affixes, attributes, and quality tiers.
+This library provides a flexible system for randomly generating items/loot with affixes, attributes, and quality tiers.

 ## Quick Start